JohnApache/egg-kafka-node/README.md

 ```
 > Note: The producer option topics of the kafkaNode configuration must create a corresponding topic directory under the {app-root}/kafka directory.
 Kafka-node automatically reads the file containing the'Consumers'filename under the topic, and the key needs to be passed in when sendMessage to facilitate business differentiation.

+> Note: You must set app.config.baseDir, kafka need to load consumers base on the baseDir.

 ## Example

 ```js